albster/coderageV2/README.md

 ## Quick setup
 1. `npm install` to install the necessary packages.
+2. Delete any coderage database in mySQL `node scripts/dbsetup.js` to set up your database

 ## User administration
 Basic user administration (viewing and deleting users) is accessible at the `/admin` path.
 This path is only visible to users with the `admin` property (in the users database), which you can set with direct database access.